compsciencelab/pytorchrl/docs/source/code_examples/high_level_code_examples.rst

     python code_examples/simplified_code_examples/run.py agent=sac  environment=pybullet environment.task=HalfCheetahBulletEnv-v0

-For the possible environments you can train the PyTorchRL agents visit the section Available Environments :ref:`available_environments` in the documentation.
+For the possible environments you can train the PyTorchRL agents visit the section :ref:`available_environments` in the documentation.

 Train On Your Custom Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~